czczc/ub-pub/about.md

 ]
 ```
 Currently, the status stages are defined as follows:

-0. Analysis: from the analysis (once it's mature enough toward a publication) started until before the official EB review started (EB is assigned in this stage).
+0. **Analysis**: from the analysis (once it's mature enough toward a publication) started until before the official EB review started (EB is assigned in this stage).
-1. EB / Group review: from the official EB review started until the group conveners sign off.
+1. **EB / Group review**: from the official EB review started until the group conveners sign off.
-2. Style Review
+2. **Style Review**
-3. 1st collaboration review
+3. **1st collaboration review**
-4. 2nd collaboration review
+4. **2nd collaboration review**
-5. Journal review: from the paper submitted to arXiv until the paper is published.
+5. **Journal review**: from the paper submitted to arXiv until the paper is published.

 Each stage can also have a "dateDue" and a "whatIsDue" field, which is meant to be used to remind the upcoming deadlines.
-For example, during the "Analysis" stage, you could have a "Assign EB" deadline, or a "internal note due" deadline, etc. The due date and content will show up in the status and timeline display on the web page.
+For example, during the "Analysis" stage, you could have an "assign EB" deadline, or an "internal note due" deadline, etc. The due date and content will show up in the status and timeline display on the web page.

-### How to run it on a local server
+### How to run the app locally

 For people who are not afraid of technical stuff, you can also run the app on your local computer.
 This way you can update the json file and preview the content before you push the changes to the github.
 You need to have [NodeJS](https://nodejs.org/en/) installed on your local computer first.
 Then, after cloning this git repo, do